Shahroze16602/kotlin-interview-prep/chap1.md

 4. **Null Handling**: Create a nullable string variable and safely print its length, providing a default value if it's null.

 5. **User Data Class**: Define a `User` data class with `name` and `email` properties.
 Create a list of users and print their names.

----

-Once you've completed these tasks, feel free to share your solutions, and we can discuss them together.
-Let me know when you're ready to proceed to the next topic: **Object-Oriented & Functional Concepts in Kotlin**.